 Element 1: A coordinated global baseline data strategy for EO data acquisition involving a number of space-based 'core' data that can be used and shared free-of-charge for GFOI purposes.
 This involves systematic and sustained wall-to-wall Earth Observation (EO) acquisitions of forested areas globally and provides the default forest observations data for all countries without specific technical requirements, heritage, or data preference (such as for a particular mission or data type [e.g. optical or synthetic aperture radar - SAR]).
 This global baseline data strategy should guarantee the minimum consistent space data provision necessary for all interested countries to engage in reporting to the relevant UNFCCC guidelines under the provisions of a future climate treaty.
-This might include the requirements for reducing emissions from deforestation and forest degradation in developing countries and the role of conservation, sustainable management of forests, and enhancement of forest carbon stocks in developing countries (Reducing Emissions from Deforestation and First Degradation in developing Countries+, REDD+).
-To this end, the baseline strategy needs to coordinate with the methodologies described in the MGD.
+This includes the requirements for Reducing Emissions from Deforestation and Forest Degradation in developing countries (REDD+) and the role of conservation, sustainable management of forests, and enhancement of forest carbon stocks in developing countries.
+To this end, the baseline strategy needs to coordinate with the methodologies described in the Methods & Guidance Documentation (MGD).